lethargilistic/spydes/README.rst

 `SPADE`, `DIAMOND`, and `HEART`.
 In addition, it also allows you to mark Jokers with `JOKER`.

+A generous assortment of alternative names for the suits are available, but if there's a nickname that is shared between two suits, that has been omitted.

 standard_suits
 ______________
 For your convenience, spydes also provides a list called `standard_suits` that